SiobhanP1/community-garden/README.md

 * As a visiting user of this site, I want to know what makes this community garden special so I can decide whether it is worth visiting.
 * As a visiting user of this site, I need to know what kind of activities take place at the garden and who they are for so that I can decide whether to participate.
 * As a visiting user of this site, I need to know the location of the garden so that I can go there.
-* As a visiting user of this site, I need to find news about events so that I can participate.
+* As a visiting user of this site, I need access to news about events so that I can participate.
-* As a visiting user of this site, I need to know how to receive news about events so that I don't miss out.

 ## Features